What are STARS and MERIT?

-For more questions, contact your DEL licensor or local licensing office.
+For more questions, contact your DCYF licensor or local licensing office.

 How do I get STARS credit for a School's Out workshop or training?

 First off, you need a STARS ID!
-You don't get this from us, but from the Washington Department of Early Learning's MERIT website.
+You don't get this from us, but from the MERIT website through the Washington Department of Children, Youth and Families.
 If you don't have one yet, you can register here.
 If you have one but forgot it, or if you are unsure, you can look up your ID here.

 Once you have a STARS ID, you just need to be sure to provide it to us.
 For community workshops and the Bridge conference, there is an option for this on the registration form.
 For other trainings, our staff will provide a sign-in form where you will have to write your STARS ID to get credit.
 We'll handle the rest!

 Yes!
-If your employer won't pay for it, you can be reimbursed by the Washington Department of Early Learning (DEL) for up to $250 worth of STARS-approved trainings per year.
+If your employer won't pay for it, you can be reimbursed by the Washington Department of Children, Youth and Families (DCYF) for up to $250 worth of STARS-approved trainings per year.
 You can apply for a reimbursement after you have registered for one of our community workshop or the Bridge conference.

 Learn more here (pdf link).

 Yes.
 If you take more than 10 STARS credits worth of classes in any calendar year, you can use the extra credits towards your 10-credit requirement the following year.